-The metal packing spacer is placed inside the deadweight valve housing to protect the deadweight orifice and deadweight during shipment.
-Remove this packing spacer prior to installation, in order to build pressure.
+The metal shipping support is placed within the deadweight assembly housing to protect the deadweight orifice and deadweight during shipment.
+This support must be removed prior to installation and start-up.

-- A. Unscrew the deadweight cap. - B. Remove the deadweight. - C. Remove and discard the metal packing spacer. - D. Clean the deadweight orifice with a dry cloth. - E. Carefully place deadweight over deadweight orifice.
+- a.
+Unscrew the deadweight cap. - b.
+Remove the deadweight. - c.
+Remove and discard the shipping support. - d.
+Clean the deadweight orifice with a dry cloth. - e.
+Carefully place deadweight over deadweight orifice.
 Replace deadweight cap, finger tight. - 14.
 Remove the protective paper from the fryer cabinet.
-It is necessary to clean exterior surface with a damp cloth.
+Clean exterior surface with a damp cloth.